-MEBC 2020L: Integrative Seminar: Medical Billing and Coding and Laboratory: 3 credits
+MEBC 2020L: Integrative Seminar: Medical Billing and Coding and Laboratory: 3 credits related to medical billing systems.

-In this seminar, students will integrate the knowledge, skills, and abilities developed throughout their academic training in the program.
-They will analyze fundamental concepts related to medical billing systems.
 They will examine data entry methods required by electronic billing programs.
 Students will justify the importance of diagnostic and procedural coding in medical record analysis.
 They will integrate the knowledge and skills related to the electronic reconciliation and claims process.
 (This course includes the use of billing and electronic record simulators)